djplaner/canvas-collections/docs/how-tos/new/configure-collections.md

 === "2.
 Turn on editing"

-    Any any one time, only one person can edit Collections for a course.
+    At any one time, only one person can edit Collections for a course.
 Before you can make changes - like adding a new collection - you must turn _Edit on_

     !!! warning "Students can't see an _unpublished_ Collections"